AgenttiX/agenttix.github.io/it/purchasing.md

   - Read reviews about the VRM temperatures and quality for reliability and overclocking headroom.
     A good motherboard with a low number of VRM phases can be as good as one with a higher number of phases.
   - There tend to never be enough USB ports, but more can be added with a PCIe x1 add-on card.
-  - If you have a NAS, an integrated 10 GB Ethernet controller is worth considering.
+  - If you have a NAS, an integrated 10 Gb Ethernet controller is worth considering.
-    When installed as an add-on card, 10 GB Ethernet controllers tend to need a longer than x1 PCIe slot, requiring installation in one of the x16 slots on the motherboard.
+    When installed as an add-on card, 10 Gb Ethernet controllers tend to need a longer than x1 PCIe slot, requiring installation in one of the x16 slots on the motherboard.
     Many motherboards split the lanes between the x16 slots to e.g. x8 per slot when multiple cards are installed, so installing a separate Ethernet controller may halve the bandwidth of your GPU.
+  - If you're building a server, ensure that you have enough PCIe slots and lanes.
+    Installing multiple network cards and SATA controllers will easily consume the most of your PCIe slots.
   - Thunderbolt docks can make it a lot easier to manage the cables, especially if you have an electric standing desk.
     With optical cables you can even install the computer in another room and have complete silence in your room!
   - Wired network connectivity should be preferred over wireless whenever possible.